Johnson City, Tennessee: Sports

 Several Minor League Baseball teams have been based in Johnson City.
 Professional baseball was first played in the city by the Johnson City Soldiers in the Southeastern League in 1910.
 The city's longest-running team was the Johnson City Cardinals, who played in the Appalachian League as the Rookie affiliate of the St. Louis Cardinals from 1975 to 2020.
 In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Cardinals were replaced by the Johnson City Doughboys, a new franchise in the revamped league designed for rising college freshman and sophomores.

 Government

 In the United States House of Representatives, Johnson City is represented by Republican Diana Harshbarger of the 1st district.

-Johnson City is run by a five-person board of commissioners:
+Johnson City is run by a five-person board of commissioners.
+The mayor is John Hunter; the city manager is Cathy Ball.